openshift/training/beta-3-setup.md

 you allow it, developers can actually simply build Docker containers as their "apps" and run them directly on OpenShift.

+### Application Resource Labels

+You may have wondered about the `-l name=wordpress` in the invocation above.
+This applies a label to all of the resources created by `osc new-app` so that they can be easily distinguished from any other resources in a project.
+For example, we can easily delete only the things with this label:

+    osc delete all -l name=wordpress

+    buildConfigs/centos7-wordpress
+    builds/centos7-wordpress-1
+    deploymentConfigs/centos7-wordpress
+    imageStreams/centos7-wordpress
+    pods/centos7-wordpress-1
+    pods/centos7-wordpress-1-j64ck
+    replicationControllers/centos7-wordpress-1
+    services/centos7-wordpress

+Notice that the things we created from wordpress-addition.json didn't have this label, so they didn't get deleted:

+    osc get services

+    NAME                      LABELS    SELECTOR                             IP             PORT(S)
+    wordpress-httpd-service   <none>    deploymentconfig=centos7-wordpress   172.30.17.83   80/TCP

+    osc get route

+    NAME              HOST/PORT                         PATH      SERVICE                   LABELS
+    wordpress-route   wordpress.cloudapps.example.com             wordpress-httpd-service

+Labels will be useful for many things, including identification in the web console.

 ## Conclusion
 This concludes the Beta 3 training.
 Look for more example applications to come!